A Note to Students:

 I’ve loved History ever since I was a child.
 I think it was the stories that drew me to History.
 After all, at its core, History is a narrative—a collection of stories about people who lived before us.

 I find comfort in History.
 I’ve discovered humans have not changed a great deal over time.
-Throughout the ages, we've cherished our loved ones, built robust communities, searched for beauty in the world, and summoned resiliency when faced with adversity.
-Studying History allows us to remember past generations, who like us, journeyed through the world the best they could.
+Throughout the ages, we've cherished our loved ones, built communities, searched for beauty in the world, and summoned resiliency when necessary.
+History reminds us of past generations who, like us, journeyed through the world the best they could.
 We honor their ingenuity, bravery, and perseverance, on the one hand, while unflinchingly scrutinizing their mistakes, failings, and struggles, on the other.

 We’ve inherited this History—both the beautiful and the tragic.
 Let’s discover it together and uncover the richness of our shared past.

-History offers useful skills for everyone, whether you choose a career in Liberal Arts, STEM, business, healthcare, or a trade.
-History is more than just knowledge of the past.
-It helps us understand the present and explains how how our world—and our role in it—came to be.
+History is more than knowledge of the past.
+It helps us understand the present and explains how our world—and our roles in it—came to be.

 At the same time, History provides tools to secure a better future.
 It teaches us to think critically, ask meaningful questions, and explore new ways of thinking.
 You’ll learn how to evaluate evidence, determining its value and credibility.
 This last skill is particularly important in our world of instant communication, where we have access to information at all times of day, from a seemingly unlimited number of sources.

-History offers something for everyone and will enrich your life beyond the classroom.
-No matter your path, History prepares you to enter the future with confidence.
+History offers something for everyone, whether you choose a career in Liberal Arts, STEM, business, healthcare, or a trade.
+No matter your path, History will ignite your curiosity and empower you to enter the future with confidence.

-In addition to providing knowledge about particular regions and eras, my courses introduce you to historical methodology.
-You'll have the opportunity to “do” history like a historian: ask historical questions, apply historical thinking, and evaluate historical evidence.
-You'll also read and analyze primary sources, which provide an intimate glimpse into the lives of the people who lived before us.
+We'll also explore historical methodology, meaning you'll have the opportunity to “do” history like a historian: That is, ask historical questions, apply historical thinking, and evaluate historical evidence.
+We'll analyze primary sources, which provide intimate glimpses into the lives of people who lived before us.

-I would be happy to have you in any of my classes!
-Please contact me with questions!
+🌷I would be happy to have you in my classes.
+Please contact me with questions, thoughts, or just to say hello.

 Education: